ossf/osv-schema/schema.md

 ecosystem name to be the same, provided they have the same owner who can make decisions about the meaning of the `ecosystem_specific` field (see below).

+#### affected[].repo field

+The `affected` object's `repo` field is the URL of the package's code repository.
+The value should be in a format that's directly usable as an argument for the version control system's clone command (e.g. `git clone`).

 #### affected[].versions

 The `affected` object's `versions` field is a JSON array of strings.
 Each string